milesroberts-123/LaTeX-tutorial/README.md

 ## Essential LaTeX packages

+In the preamble of your document, type '\usepackage{packageName}' to load a specific package.
+Some essential LaTeX packages include:

-comment - for adding multi-line comments
+* comment - for adding multi-line comments

-natbib - for adding citations
+* natbib - for adding citations

 ## Adding text
 Simply type as you normally would between the `\begin{document}` and `\end{document}` lines to add text to a LaTeX document.
 However, remember that one line of text = one paragraph.
 To begin a new paragraph, you need to hit enter a couple times.